ashtom/hadge/README.md

 [![Build App](https://github.com/entirehq/hadge/actions/workflows/build_app.yml/badge.svg)](https://github.com/entirehq/hadge/actions/workflows/build_app.yml)

 This app serves one simple purpose: Exporting workout data from the Health.app on iOS to a git repo on GitHub.

 At the first launch of the app, you can connect your GitHub account, then the app checks whether a repo with the name `health` exists and, if not, it automatically creates it as a private repo.
-The initial export dumps all workouts, distances, and daily activity data (the rings on Apple Watch) to .csv files.
-The app also registers a background tasks that gets activated whenever you finish a new workout.
+The initial export dumps all workouts, distances, and daily activity data (the rings on Apple Watch) to .csv files, one per year.
+The app also registers a background task that gets activated whenever you finish a new workout and then updates the .csv files.

 ## Privacy Policy